This 74th Episode of CS is the 2nd Overview, where we pause to sum up the journey we’ve taken since the last overview in Episode 35.

 We don’t need to attempt such a knowledge upload today when we can download any piece of knowledge we need in an instant.

-I say all that as a preface for this: As we move soon in our podcasts into the Reformation Era and the breakaway of the Protestants, it’s easy for us who’ve lived so long with the tension between Roman Catholics and Protestants, to project that paradigm back onto the Church before the Reformation.
+I say all that as a preface for this: As we soon move in our podcasts into the Reformation Era and the breakaway of the Protestants, it’s easy for us who’ve lived so long with the tension between Roman Catholics and Protestants, to project that paradigm back onto the Church before the Reformation.
 That would be wrong, a gross distortion of the facts.

 The point is, the numerous attempts at reform prior to the Reformation were all kept in-house.
 Most of the monastic movements were attempts at reforming, not just monasteries, but the entire Church.
 Some of the popes had a reform agenda and were able to accomplish somewhat in the way of getting the Church back to its Apostolic ideal.
 The Reformation split the Church precisely because of a perfect storm of several factors that combined in Europe when it was obvious to just about everyone there was something seriously wrong in the leadership of the Church.
 And when the Church wouldn’t install the reforms it so obviously needed, a door had opened to allow those who wanted out, to leave.